 We thought it may be helpful to update you to address some key questions you may have.

 This is the obvious big question, as a wide range of businesses have been affected, which may mean your tenants’ earnings could be affected.
 It is also the issue that prompted the various Government support schemes.
-Happily 95% of our tenants paid their full rent as normal during the lockdowns, but we know the situation is fluid.
+Happily 95% of our tenants paid their full rent as normal during the first 2020 lockdowns, but we know the situation is fluid.